Back-end / Front-end Bridge

 If no cookie / parameter is found in the current request, we either randomly generate a new identifier, or use the given argument as identifier if it is passed.
 This allows our customers to use their own identifiers as visitor codes, should they wish to.
 This can have the added benefit of matching Kameleoon visitors with their own users without any additional look-ups in a matching table.

 In any case, the server-side (via HTTP header) kameleoonVisitorCode cookie is set with the value.
-Then this identifier value is finally returned by the method.
+If using the SDK, this identifier value is also returned by the method.

 Conclusions and remarks

 By following this approach, the visitorCode is coherently saved and shared between front-end and back-end, and cross-domain and ITP restrictions are also correctly taken into account.
 If an experiment is implemented on the first page of a visitor's journey on your website, the back-end will generate the identifier and pass it to the front.
 If the journey starts on a page where

 obtainVisitorCode() is not called (or the synchronization snippet is not ran) on the back-end, then the front-end will generate the identifier first, pass it to the back-end, which will read it and then rewrite it as a server-side cookie to bypass ITP restrictions.